 More details are found in the data section of the competition (register via the link above).

 Tri-Subject Verification focuses on a slightly different view of kinship verification-- the goal is to decide whether a child is related to a pair of parents.
-This is a more realistic assumption, as having knowledge of one parent typically means knowledge of the other is accessible.
+This is a more realistic assumption, as knowing one parent typically means knowledge of the other is accessible.
 Following this, we propose adding this track, but with additional tri-subject pair types (e.g., given a couple of known siblings, determine if an unknown subject is also a sibling).
 Plus, this will be done at scales far greater than ever before possible.

-Triplet pairs consist of Father (F) / Mother (M) - Child (C) (FM-C), where the child C could be either a Son (S) or a Daughter (D).
+Triplet pairs consist of Father (F) / Mother (M) - Child (C) (FM-C), where child C could be either a Son (S) or a Daughter (D).
 Hence, the triplet pairs are FM-S and FM-D.

 ![]() |